Thinking of joining PNWDS on a group ride?

 Help us make group rides successful!

-PNW Dual Sport group rides are a community event.
+PNW Dual Sport group rides are community events.
 We love bringing people together to ride.
 Our rides welcome the newest rider, all the way up to the experienced racer or world traveler.
 Come make new friends, learn new skills, and see awesome places to ride.

 Every group ride is absolutely free, all we ask is that you do the following: